• Skip to primary navigation

 Rice Krispie treats are more or less foolproof, but there are things you can do to make sure you get the best treats every single time.

-• Don't wait until all the marshmallows are melted before adding in your cereal.
-The blobs of unmelted marshmallow add really delicious pockets of marshmallow which are so good, especially if you love marshmallows.
+• Don't wait until all the marshmallows are fully melted before adding in your cereal.
+The unmelted marshmallow bits add delicious pockets of marshmallow

 • Don't press down too hard when you are adding your treats to a pan.
 Gently press them to prevent crushing the cereal too much.
 That way you don't end up with super dense squares and instead get fluffy bars of brown butter rice krispie treats.

-• Use the butter wrapper to press down on your cereal.
+• Use butter wrappers to press down on your cereal.
 It keeps your hands clean and the grease from the butter on the wrapper keeps the cereal from sticking everywhere.

 • Use a bench scraper (I love this one) for the best cuts to get perfect squares.
 I also recommend trimming the edges (save those for yourself for being such an awesome baker).